nipy/nibabel/doc/source/devel/add_test_data.rst

     git submodule add https://bitbucket.org/nipy/rosetta-samples.git nitests-data/rosetta-samples

 You should now have a checked out copy of the ``rosetta-samples`` repository in the ``nibabel-data/rosetta-samples`` directory.
-Commit this submodule add to nibabel.
+Commit the submodule that is now in your git staging area.

 If you are writing tests using files from this repository, you should use the ``needs_nibabel_data`` decorator to skip the tests if the data has not been